 USF Mentor Collective

-The USF Mentor Collective program enhances the new first-generation students (mentee) experience by linking them one-on-one with an upper-division first-gen student (mentor).
-New first-gen students (mentees) in the program will learn what to expect and how to approach challenges to successfully transition to USF.
+The USF Mentor Collective program enhances the new first-generation students' (mentees) experience by linking them one-on-one with an upper-division first-gen student (mentor).
+New first-gen students (mentees) in the program will learn what to expect and how to approach challenges to transition to USF successfully.

 How It Works:

-Incoming first-gen students are matched with a upper-division peer mentor based on common interests, backgrounds, academics, and professional aspirations.
+Incoming first-gen students are matched with an upper-division peer mentor based on shared interests, backgrounds, academics, and professional aspirations.
 To get started, mentees and mentors register and complete an online survey to create the best matches according to their interests and experiences.

 What do Mentors and Mentees discuss?